himbeles/MotionProvider/README.md

 # MotionProvider

-A `Combine`-based CoreMotion data provider.
+A Combine-based CoreMotion data provider as a Swift Package

-On every update of the device motion data, it provides a struct
+On every update of the device motion data (accelerometer and gyroscope), it provides a struct

 ```swift
 struct MotionData {